GUDHI/gudhi-devel/src/python/doc/installation.rst

 GUDHI Python module compilation
 ===============================

-After making sure that the :ref:`compilation dependencies` are properly installed, one can build the GUDHI Python module, by running the following commands in a terminal:
+After making sure that the :ref:`Compilation dependencies` are properly installed, one can build the GUDHI Python module, by running the following commands in a terminal:

 .. code-block:: bash